English for Speakers of Other Languages

 Transition to School

 New entrants are introduced to Warkworth School through a series of school visits before officially starting school.
 These visits allow pre-schoolers to become familiar with school routines in a carefully nurtured and supported manner.
-Once enrolled, new entrant students begin in a class where the number of students is kept low.
-This ensures your child has as much contact with their teacher as possible in small group situations where learning is successful and satisfying.
+Once enrolled, new entrant students begin in a Community where the number of children is kept low.
+This ensures your child has as much contact with their teacher as possible in small group situations to enable successful and satisfying learning.

 Resource Teacher for Learning and Behaviour (RTLB)